NASA-AMMOS/aerie-simple-model-data/README.md

 A reusable multi-mission model of data management for Aerie

 This repository provides a simple, configurable spacecraft data management model for use within the [Aerie framework](https://github.com/NASA-AMMOS/aerie).
 The data model includes basic components to represent a data storage device and categories of data, which can be optionally storage limited and represent types of data, folders, partitions, etc.
-See the [model behavior documentation](docs/ModelBehaviorDescription.md) for details of how data volumes are calculated.
+See the [model behavior documentation](docs/ModelBehaviorDescription.md) for a description of activities affecting data volumes and details of how data volumes are calculated in the presence of limits and priorities.

 ## Quick Start